zcash/halo2/book/src/design/circuit/gadgets/sinsemilla.md

 Initialise the running sum $z_0 = \alpha$ and define $z_{i + 1} := \frac{z_{i} - m_{i+1}}{2^K}$.
 We will end up with $z_n = 0.$

+Rearranging gives us an expression for each word of the original message $m_{i+1} = z_{i} - 2^k \cdot z_{i + 1}$, which we can look up in the table.

+In other words, $z_{n-i} = \sum\limits_{h=0}^{i-1} 2^{kh} \cdot m_{h+1}$.

 > For a little-endian decomposition as used here, the running sum is initialized to the scalar and ends at 0.
-For a big-endian decomposition as used in [variable-base scalar multiplication](ecc/var-base-scalar-mul.md), the running sum would start at 0 and end with recovering the original scalar.
+For a big-endian decomposition as used in [variable-base scalar multiplication](https://hackmd.io/o9EzZBwxSWSi08kQ_fMIOw), the running sum would start at 0 and end with recovering the original scalar.
 >
 > The running sum only applies to message words within a single field element, i.e. if $n \geq \mathtt{PrimeField::NUM\_BITS}$ then we will have several disjoint running sums.
 A longer message can be constructed by splitting the message words across several field elements, and then running several instances of the constraints below.
-Copy constraints are needed from each output to the next input in order to continue the Sinsemilla accumulation, even though the running sums restart.

-Rearranging gives us an expression for each word of the original message $m_{i+1} = z_{i} - 2^k \cdot z_{i + 1}$, which we can look up in the table.

-In other words, $z_{n-i} = \sum\limits_{h=0}^{i-1} 2^{kh} \cdot m_{h+1}$.
+An additional $q_{S2}$ selector is set to $0$ for the last step of each element, except for the last element where it is set to $2$.
+>
+> In order to support chaining multiple field elements without a gap, we will use a slightly more complicated expression for $m_{i+1}$ that effectively forces $\mathbf{z}_n$ to zero for the last step of each element, as indicated by $q_{S2}$.
+This allows the cell that would have been $\mathbf{z}_n$ to be used to reinitialize the running sum for the next element.

 ### Layout